 Dr. Alfred Freilich is a graduate of Columbia University in New York, NY and Stevens Institute of Technology in Hoboken, NJ.
 He has many years of experience in teaching at the university level as well as working in industry.
 Research and Development work in Materials Science and Electronics were his main fields.
-As for last few years he was also involved in Seton Hall University outreach programs and he's a Giant Leap program director.
+As for the last few years he was also involved in Seton Hall University outreach programs and is the Giant Leap program director.

-The summer period runs from July 5 - August 12, 2016.
+The summer period runs from July 9 - August 17, 2018.
 Each workshop spans five days of one week.
-Workshops go from 9 a.m. - 5 p.m., Mon-Fri, with an hour and a half lunch break.
+Workshops run from 9 a.m. - 5 p.m., Mon-Fri, with an hour lunch break.
 The Astronomy workshop requires overnight stay Mon - Fri, with supervised housing provided in the Seton Hall University dormitory buildings, alongside participants of other summer programs, overseen by graduate and undergraduate advisors.
 Learn more »

-Registration for the Summer 2016 season opens in February.
-Applicants must submit online application form and personal statement no longer than one page detailing experience, interests, and background.
-Register now!
+Registration for the Summer 2018 season opens in March.
+Applicants must submit an online application form and personal statement no longer than one page detailing experience, interests, and background.

 Laboratory of Electrophysics and Atmospheric Plasmas (LEAP) in the Department of Physics, at Seton Hall University in South Orange, New Jersey.
-We are conveniently located by the South Orange Train Station.
+We are conveniently located 1.5 miles from the South Orange Train Station.

-We have very limited funding to partially support students who are in need of financial aid.
-This is on a case by case basis.
+We have very limited funding to partially support students who are in need of financial aid which is conducted on a case-by-case basis.